stevensho11/dropshop/README.md

 - Secure checkout and payment process
 - Order tracking and history for registered users
 - Admin dashboard for managing products and orders

+## Credits

+Thank you to Brad Traversy @ TraversyMedia for the project material!